what is OSFED?

 Reach out for help and support

-If you think you are or someone you care about is struggling with atypical anorexia, diabulimia, orthorexia, night eating syndrome, or another OSFED condition, contact me here or go ahead and schedule an appointment right away using my online client portal.
+If you think you are or someone you care about is struggling with OSFED, contact us here or click below to schedule an appointment online.